Sylvia Shaw Judson: Early life and education

-Sylvia was born in Chicago on June 30, 1897, to Frances Wells Shaw (a poet and playwright) and architect Howard Van Doren Shaw.
+Sylvia was born in Chicago in 1897, to Frances Wells Shaw, a poet and playwright, and architect Howard Van Doren Shaw.
 They lived in upscale Hyde Park, not far from the University of Chicago.
 In the same year her father bought 50 acres of land on Green Bay Road in Lake Forest (40 mile north of Hyde Park) and started building an English Arts and Crafts country house that would be the family's summer home.
 He called it "Ragdale."
 They had a meadow and virgin prairie, an old farmhouse and barn, a cottage for the farmer, an orchard, vegetable garden, pasture for horses and cows, sheds for chickens and sheep, and even an outdoor theater where Sylvia and her sisters recited poems and acted out their mother's plays.
 Sylvia spent most of her summers in this bucolic setting, and it profoundly influenced her sculpture.

 She was educated at the University of Chicago Laboratory School and School for Girls, and in 1914-15 attended Westover School, a college preparatory school for girls in Middlebury, Connecticut.
 She had decided to become a sculptor, and in a school magazine essay she wrote confidently, "My specialty is going to be garden pieces."
 She spent the summer of 1915 working as an intern with Anna Hyatt at her studio on Cape Ann in Massachusetts.

 Instead of going to college, she enrolled at the School of the Art Institute of Chicago for intensive training in human figure sculpting under Albin Polasek.
 Sylvia interrupted her studies in 1917 for an extended tour of the Far East with her father that she said was a continuing influence, especially Chinese animal sculpture.
 After graduating from SAIC in 1918, she briefly rented a small studio in New York City, but "feeling the need for more study" she went to Paris.

 Studying with Antoine Bourdelle at the Académie de la Grande Chaumière broadened her perspective.
 Years later she wrote, "At that time it was a rediscovered idea that a work of sculpture should be a work of architecture in itself."
 In the sculpture of Aristide Maillol she valued "a passionate striving for unity and simplicity, a paring down, but together with a fullness of form, a growing outward from within," all of which would be attributes of her own subsequent work.